PyrokinesisStudio/LEdit/README.md

 3. Create your user accounts **(not currently possible)**
   * A tool to create those will be coming very soon

-4. Import the setup.sql file into your database
+4. Import the db.sql (sql/db.sql) file into your database

 5. Upload the web server files to your web server and configure your database and directory information
   * The web server should **ONLY** allow connections from the server's IP address, if it isn't then you **WILL** be **MASSIVELY** vulnerable.

+6. Use the user account creator (www/registration/reg.php) to register any developers that you'd like to have access onto the app

 #### Adding Live Changes